Carnot engineThis is a featured page

-Original diagram of the Carnot engine (fig. 1 of Carnot's Reflections).
+An annotated diagram of the original diagram of the Carnot engine (fig. 1 of Carnot's Reflections) left, along with the Carnot cycle (right).

-In thermodynamics, the Carnot engine is a heat engine, depicted adjacent, within which a working substance (generally steam), contained within the piston-and-cylinder, is taken through a Carnot cycle of operations to produce mechanical work from heat.
-In the 1899 view of American physicist John Shedd: [1]
+In engines, Carnot engine is a heat engine, depicted adjacent, within which a working substance (typically steam; theoretically anything), contained within the piston-and-cylinder, is taken through a Carnot cycle of operations to produce mechanical work from heat.

 The Carnot engine is a theoretical engine conceived by French physicist Sadi Carnot in 1824, in his Reflections on the Motive Power of Fire, based generally on the design of the typical steam engine of the era, i.e. on the Watt steam engine (c.1775), but in more exact detail on the design of the Papin engine (1690), according to which caloric heat particles were visualized to pass from the hot body (fire) to the cold body (stream of cool water) via what was called re-establishment of the equilibrium in the caloric.
 [2]